ideoforms/isobar/README.md

     PReset           - Resets <pattern> each time it receives a zero-crossing from PCounter         - Increments a counter by 1 for each zero-crossing in <trigger>.
     PArp             - Arpeggiator.
+    PDecisionPoint   - Each time its pattern is exhausted, requests a new pattern by calling <fn>.

     CHANCE (chance.py)
     PWhite           - White noise between <min> and <max>.